All of Lindsey Graham's transparently self-serving flip-flops on Trump: A play in five acts.

-South Carolina Senator Lindsey Graham used to be dismissive of Donald Trump—like other Republicans who thought Candidate Trump was a flash in the pan, an aberration to be laughed off or ridiculed.
+South Carolina Sen. Lindsey Graham used to be dismissive of Donald Trump—like other Republicans who thought Candidate Trump was a flash in the pan, an aberration to be laughed off or ridiculed.
 In 2015, Graham appeared on the channel he’s called “fake news,” CNN.
 “There’s only one way to make America great again,” he said.
 “Tell Donald Trump to go to hell.”

 But after the violent siege last week, Graham apparently saw the light: “Joe Biden and Kamala Harris are lawfully elected,” he stated on the Senate floor, mere hours after the attack.
-Just days before, the Senator was campaigning in Georgia and encouraging supporters to “send a signal The Squad can understand.”
+Just days before, the senator was campaigning in Georgia and encouraging supporters to “send a signal the squad can understand.”

 It’s an impressive amount of flagrant, self-serving flip-flopping.
 And perhaps President Obama said it best in his memoir, released at the end of last year: “Lindsey’s the guy who double-crosses everyone to save his own skin.”